hbmorrison/mullvad-pac-scripts/README.md

 The script will not return a proxy for any requests to the following URL hosts:

-- `*.home`
-- `*.lan`
 - `*.ts.net`

-This is a crude way to allow direct connections to local services and services that are made available over Tailscale.
+This is a crude way to allow direct connections to services that are made available over Tailscale.

 ## Usage